-Voluntary cessation of registration shall require notice in writing to be received by the Secretary before the thirtieth of June in any year [related to AoA Art.
+Voluntary cessation of registration shall require notice in writing to be received by the ECVP Administrative Office [related to AoA Art.
 4.4].

-Voting: Each Certified Diplomate shall have a single vote in the General Meetings of the College.
-Retired and Non-Certified Diplomates and Honorary Members shall not have the right to vote.
+Voting: each Certified Diplomate shall have a single vote in the General Meetings of the College.
+Retired and Non-Certified Diplomates and Honorary members shall not have the right to vote.
 Only Diplomates with no fees in arrears shall be eligible to vote or hold office [related to AoA Art.
 4.6].